Dismantling Deficit Thinking in Academic Libraries

 Authors: Chelsea Heinbach, Rosan Mitola, and Erin Rinto

 In this book, readers will explore the history of deficit thinking in higher education and how it has negatively impacted student learning, particularly for marginalized students.
-A discussion of pedagogical models that recognize students’ prior knowledge and experiences, such as strengths-based education, culturally relevant pedagogy, and open pedagogy, is followed by an exploration of practical application of these models in the realms of learning, research, and engagement.
+A discussion of pedagogical models that recognize students’ prior knowledge and experiences, such as funds of knowledge, culturally relevant pedagogy, and open pedagogy, culminates in a series of principles for anti-deficit teaching.
+This is followed by an exploration of practical application of these principles in various academic library environments.
+Additionally, between sections or weaved within them, we have included reflections from critical information literacy educators who are actively engaged in anti-deficit education.
 Complementing each section of the book are reflective exercises that encourage readers to consider how their own experiences, privileges, and perspectives influence their positionality.
-This reflective work will unearth internalized deficit thinking, and inspire ideas for applying alternative pedagogical models.
+This reflective work will unearth internalized deficit thinking and inspire ideas for applying alternative pedagogical models.

 Dismantling Deficit Thinking in Academic Libraries serves as a guide for librarians interested in the challenging but crucial work of reconceptualizing the academic library to honor the knowledge, experiences, and strengths students bring to the university community.

 Chelsea Heinbach is a teaching and learning librarian at the University of Nevada, Las Vegas where she works to create meaningful learning experiences for undergraduate students.
 Chelsea is a co-founder and editor of The Librarian Parlor (#libparlor), a community for librarians interested in conducting research.
 Her research interests include dismantling deficit approaches to students, critical pedagogy, and the intersection between civic engagement and information literacy education.